Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

 ⚠️ Why PFAS & Radiological Testing Matters

-PFAS chemicals ("forever chemicals") are found in 97% of Americans' bloodstreams and have been linked to cancer, thyroid disease, and reproductive issues.
+PFAS chemicals (forever chemicals) are found in 97% of Americans' bloodstreams and have been linked to cancer, thyroid disease, and reproductive issues.
 Radiological contaminants like cesium and strontium can accumulate in bones and increase cancer risk.
 Most water filters are never tested against these emerging threats.
 Berkey Phoenix filters provide verified protection against contaminants that standard filtration misses.

 Test Report Details

-| Report Number | 2510041A |
+| Initial Report | RAYNU 2510041A (Multi-category, Sept 2-27, 2025) |

-| Laboratory | RAYNU Analytical and Research Lab LLP, Bangalore, India |
+| Laboratory | RAYNU Analytical and Research Lab LLP and Atom Testing Laboratory, Bangalore, India |

-| Accreditation | NABL (ISO/IEC 17025:2017) | Formerly Atom Testing Laboratory |
+| Accreditation | NABL (ISO/IEC 17025:2017) |

 | Product Tested | Phoenix Gravity New Millennium Edition Filter Element (PGF9-2) |